MD-Anderson-Bioinformatics/GenePattern_NGCHM_Viewer/README.md

 A GenePattern Module to view NGCHM in GenePattern Notebook.

 ## Install NGCHM_Viewer module on local GenePattern Server
-1. Download [GenePattern](https://software.broadinstitute.org/cancer/software/genepattern/download/), double click to install on local machine.
-For Mac, Drag GenePattern into Application Folder.
+1. Download [GenePattern](https://github.com/genepattern/genepattern-server/releases/tag/v3.9.11-rc.4%2Bb228), double click to install on local machine.
 There is no need to install other modules if you only want to try NGCHM builder and viewer.
 2. Click on "Modules & Piplelines", then click on "Install from zip".
 3. Upload the [NGCHM_Viewer.zip](https://github.com/MD-Anderson-Bioinformatics/GenePattern_NGCHM_Viewer/blob/master/NGCHM_Viewer.zip) file.